sgmurphy/wordpress-plugins/profile-builder/readme.txt

 17. Edit or Add New User Role

 == Changelog ==
+= 3.11.6 =
+* Fix: Incompatibility issue between Private Website and the password protect functionality from WordPress
+* Misc: Random improvements to back-end pages

 = 3.11.5 =
 * Fix: Issue with the update database meta keys functionality not working
 * Fix: Compatibility issue between Elementor and Password Visibility toggle